About Player Conduct:

 If we become aware of behavior that is against our community standard, then we’ll talk with you about it.
 We do take appropriate measure to address anything that comes up and sometimes that leads to penal actions leading up to a ban from events.

 As you read through the rules and guidelines below, understand that this was written to be as clear as possible on these subjects.
 This can make the language used feel a bit direct, dry, or legalistic.
 In general we don’t need to rely on the level of detail we go into here, as a quick conversation often will take care of any concerns that come up.

 At your first game, please be ready to show us proof of age.
-At this time, we cannot accommodate accompanied minors or minors with permission slips.
 First time players will be asked to produce proof of age at check in.
 Acceptable proof is defined as any document issued by the State or county, city, or the federal government.
 A driver’s license, state-issued ID or a passport will work just fine.

 Be respectful of both players and staff.

 Dying Light will not discriminate against anyone on the basis of race, ethnicity, gender, sexual orientation, religious belief, physical, or mental disability, or age (excepting our minimum age requirement of 18 years old.)
 We expect the same of our players.
 Respect also includes refraining from vulgar displays of temper.
 Everyone has moments where they are upset, disappointed, or unhappy (and that’s ok) but this doesn’t give players license to lash out.